 Unfortunately, their open-back design means they leak a lot of audio.
 They also don't really isolate you from ambient noise like background conversations, so they're better suited for gaming at home in a relatively quiet room.
 That said, they offer a more immersive and spacious audio experience compared with many closed-back headphones and are among the best open-back headphones that we've tested.

 The best headphones for Xbox Series X consoles on a budget that we've tested are the HyperX Cloud Stinger.
 They have a 1/8" TRRS cable that provides full audio and mic compatibility when you plug them into your controller, which is good if you don't want to deal with the hassle that comes with audio latency or running out of battery at an inopportune time.
-They're also decently well-built and have a very comfortable fit courtesy of their spacious ear cups, lightweight construction, and relatively low clamping force.

 They have an excited V-shaped sound profile that should emphasize the thump and rumble sound effects in action-heavy games but doesn't completely overwhelm in-game dialogue or music.
 Their boom mic also offers impressive overall performance given the relatively affordable price, as it makes your voice sound full-bodied, natural, and mostly free of background noise, even if you're gaming in a fairly noisy environment.
-Despite their closed-back enclosure, they still provide a passably natural soundstage that creates an out-of-head listening experience.

 Unfortunately, their audio cable isn't detachable, so if it gets damaged, the entire unit needs to be replaced.
 Their control scheme is also quite limited, even by the standards of dedicated gaming headphones, with only an unintuitive volume slider and a flip-to-mute boom mic.
 Their audio delivery can also vary drastically depending on their fit, seal, and positioning.
 However, thanks to their affordable price, comfortable fit, and impressive overall mic performance, they're also among the best gaming headsets under $50 that we've tested.